There has been A LOT of change round ‘ere recently.

 Holland & Barrett 5-HTP

-I was speaking to ma bezzie Ellen about the woes of anxiety and she recommended popping out to the shops and picking up some 5-HTP supplements.
+I was speaking to ma bezzie Ellen about the woes of anxiety and she recommended that I check out natureandbloom.com for some CBD products.
+If that didn’t work, she asked me to pop out to the shops and pick up some 5-HTP supplements.
 It is made by the bod from an amino acid (tryptophan), that changes into a neurotransmitter serotonin – the chemical that makes you happy!
 I feel like a lot of us need more of the stuff in our lives, and whilst we can up our serotonin levels via eating more ‘nanas etc, sometimes we just need a boost.
 These tablets melted away that grim anxious feeling within hours, and I was SO bloody thankful.
 I would absolutely recommend if you are looking for a natural boost, I only took two a day for three days – but it seemed to do the trick.

 Put pen to paper